ajalt/clikt/docs/commands.md

 can do so with the command's [`Context`][Context].

-Every time the command line is parsed, each command creates a new context object for itself that is liked to its parent's context.
+Every time the command line is parsed, each command creates a new context object for itself that is linked to its parent's context.
 `Context` objects have a number of properties that can be used to customize command line parsing.
 Although each command creates its own context, the configuration is inherited from the parent context.